wso2/kubernetes-apim/advanced/am-pattern-1/README.md

 - ADDRESS: External IP (`EXTERNAL-IP`) exposing the API Manager's Gateway service to outside of the Kubernetes environment
 - PORTS: Externally exposed service ports of the API Manager' Gateway service

-API Manager Analytics Dashboard
+API Manager Websub

-- NAME: Metadata name of the Kubernetes Ingress resource (defaults to `wso2am-pattern-1-am-analytics-dashboard-ingress`)
+- NAME: Metadata name of the Kubernetes Ingress resource (defaults to `wso2am-pattern-1-am-websub-ingress`)
-- HOSTS: Hostname of the WSO2 API Manager Analytics Dashboard service (`<wso2.deployment.analytics.dashboard.ingress.hostname>`)
+- HOSTS: Hostname of the WSO2 API Manager's Websub service (`<wso2.deployment.am.ingress.websub.hostname>`)
-- ADDRESS: External IP (`EXTERNAL-IP`) exposing the API Manager Analytics Dashboard service to outside of the Kubernetes environment
+- ADDRESS: External IP (`EXTERNAL-IP`) exposing the API Manager's Websub service to outside of the Kubernetes environment
-- PORTS: Externally exposed service ports of the API Manager Analytics Dashboard service
+- PORTS: Externally exposed service ports of the API Manager' Websub service

+Micro Integrator Management APIs

+- NAME: Metadata name of the Kubernetes Ingress resource (defaults to `wso2am-pattern-1-mi-1-management-ingress`)
+- HOSTS: Hostname of the WSO2 Micro Integrator service (`<wso2.deployment.mi.ingress.management.hostname>`)
+- ADDRESS: External IP (`EXTERNAL-IP`) exposing the Micro Integrator service to outside of the Kubernetes environment
+- PORTS: Externally exposed service ports of the Micro Integrator service

 ### 3. Add a DNS record mapping the hostnames and the external IP